dzuk-mutant/blockchain/readme.md

 ## Reason tags
 These are the things that I personally have specific evidence of.
-These instances may be guilty of more things.
+These instances may be guilty of more things, but I'm only listing what I have to go by.

 'A-' prefixes mean that the administration doesn't necessarily engage in, encourage, or endorse that behaviour themselves but they do enable it by letting users on their instance do it instead.
 Not all tags have A-prefixes, I'll mention which ones do.